 What “Economic Efficiency” Means

-A look at this graph shows that Mk.4 torps are clearly advantageous in cost.
+A look at the above graph shows that Mk.4 torps are clearly advantageous in cost.
 This matters a lot.
 Say that you want to destroy a Super Star Destroyer with Mk.3 torps: you might think that you are going to save money compared to a Mk.4 by using a cheaper torp to do the job.
 But you would be wrong.
 The Mk.3 is cheaper, but it is also considerably weaker, particularly against hulls.
 To destroy an SSD’s hull requires 15 hits with a Mk.4 and 20 hits with a Mk.3.
 This translates to 185 MC for a Mk.4 load-out vs. 240 MC for Mk.3 — not counting missed shots, which increase the price difference by a third.
 Thus, along with being more powerful, the Mk.4 is also more efficient, making it the weapon of choice for both power and economy.

 If cash is the only limiting factor, you might opt to go with Mk.2s instead — despite the 34 required — because the loadout only costs 170 MC, and we haven’t even paid for torpedo tech levels yet.
 In this regard, the Mk.3 is almost useless, because there is almost no situation in which you would choose it over a Mk.4, and equally few where you would choose it over a Mk.2.

 Analysis of the New Torpedo Changes at Planets.nu:

 Change #1: Torpedo Cost Reductions (Mk.2 and Mk.3)

 Both the Mk.2 and Mk.3 torpedoes have received a reduction in their unit cost.
 They are now potentially usable, though still not great.
 The cost/damage of Mk.2 is now substantially better than the Mk.4, meaning they should be usable in combat in some situations.